Home » Are you using the right index? 6 golden rules to follow each time

 There are also indices of general inflation in the economy, such as the Consumer Prices Index (CPI).

 In any transaction, price and cost are the same thing – the seller’s price is the purchaser’s cost.
-When we name our indices at BCIS, the convention is to call what the contractor pays ‘costs’, and what the contactor charges ‘prices’.
+When we name our indices at BCIS, the convention is to call what the contractor pays ‘costs’, and what the contractor charges ‘prices’.

 The construction industry typically works with several layers of sub-contractors and suppliers: you need to understand the level that costs are measured.